-Ann-Marie has defended corporations and individuals in a variety of matters, including would-be presidential assassin John Hinckley, whom she represented in federal court for more than a decade in requests for conditional release into the community.
+Ann-Marie has defended corporations and individuals in a variety of matters.
 She has successfully defended a large government contractor in an E.D.V.A. action, resulting in the plaintiffs withdrawing their damages expert before trial after the submission of her Daubert motion and subsequently entering into a favorable settlement.
 She also represented corporate employees of a large accounting firm in connection with a grand jury investigation related to a tax shelter scandal, and defended a major pharmaceutical company in an investigation into an Anti-Kickback Statute and health care fraud scheme.

 Ann-Marie has performed a substantial amount of pro bono litigation work relating to constitutional, habeas corpus and death penalty issues, including successfully drafting an amicus brief on behalf of The Innocence Project, Inc. in Holmes v.
 South Carolina (2006), as well as an amicus brief on behalf of habeas scholars in Day v.
 McDonough (2006).

 She is an active member of the American Bar Association and is a founding member of the State Attorneys General and Department of Justice Issues Committee of the ABA.